Peter Lee Thomas

 When did you decide that you wanted to be a PT?

 In Martial Arts, we were taught to teach one another and our younger classmates at a young age.
 I always felt that by teaching, you learn something twice.
 I love to see someone retain something, especially an empowering life skill set like Martial Arts.
 Personal training was a natural progression that coincided with my Martial Arts practice.
-I decided to train others while I was simultaneously competing as a fighter professionally.
+I decided to train others while simultaneously competing professionally as a fighter.
 It was my way of giving back and perpetuating the teachings of all of my teachers, trainers, and coaches.
 I wholeheartedly believe that our service to others is the rent you pay for your room here on Planet Earth.
 Each one, teach one.

 First thing you do when you wake up?